The Finances of Splitting-up

 In cases where the family’s resources and assets do not satisfy both spouses needs, then the needs of the economically weaker spouse (often the parent with whom the children are going to live) is usually given priority in terms of the allocation of resources.

 This is what is called a ‘needs ‘approach.
-However, in the case of long marriages where there is a surplus of assets, the courts have recently moved away from the needs approach towards an equal division based on contribution.
+However, in the case of long marriages where there is a surplus of assets, the courts have recently moved away from the ‘needs‘ approach towards an equal division, sometimes even based on contributions made during the marriage.

 What can the court do